joereynolds/life/docs/css-refactoring.md

 ```

 Why?

-- If you utilise the cascade you will find yourself having to override styles less.
+- If you utilise the cascade you will find yourself having to override fewer styles.
 - Reduces the amount of code duplication
 - Encourages modularity and portability

 ### Extract to class

-If a rule is repeated, extract it to a class and use that instead
+If a rule is repeated, extract it to a class and use that instead.

-From
+From:
 ```
 #system-admin-icon
 {